f12-mou/A-Walk-Into-Interviews-Right-After-Graduation/README.md

 Greetings, honorable board members.
 I am [Full Name].
 I graduated from the Department of CSE at [University X] in [Month, Year], with a CGPA of z.zz/4.00 and a class rank of X. My thesis is in the area of [topic/domain], conducted under the supervision of [Prof. X, designation] and [Prof. Y, designation].
 The title of my thesis is [Title].
 [Insert one or two concise sentences describing your thesis, focusing on the problem and your contribution].
 Alongside my studies, I actively participated in [relevant CS-related extracurricular activities—for example, competitive programming].
 [Insert one achievement or highlight to complete this part].
 I am particularly interested in pursuing a career in teaching because [insert 2–3 lines explaining your motivation—focus on clarity, impact, and your interest in guiding students].
 [If applicable] I also have some experience in teaching, such as [briefly mention].
 I found this experience very fulfilling and it further strengthened my interest in this profession.

+---

+### A Small but Important Note

+While applying to any company or university, be very careful about the application portal.
+Always read the notices and emails thoroughly.

+I am emphasizing this because I made a mistake myself.

+In one university application, there were two separate portals:
+- one for CSE lecturers from a CSE background
+- another for CSE lecturers from an EEE background

+I did not notice this difference and ended up submitting my application through the EEE background portal.
+As a result, my interview was scheduled with EEE candidates instead of CSE candidates.
+So, please double-check everything before submitting your application.

 ## Interview Structure (Some Universities & Companies)